← All work

 2025

-Container-based mini-apps with a JS Bridge runtime, a 9-stage CI/CD pipeline, and a two-tier identity model (Mobile OTP / Nafath SSO) with per-app encryption keys carried in the SSO token.
+Container-based mini-apps with a permission-bridge runtime, a multi-stage CI/CD pipeline, and a two-tier identity model (basic OTP / high-assurance SSO) with per-app, mini-app-scoped encryption keys.

 The problem